bitcoin-ring/boltring-docs/docs/index.md

 Welcome to the world of contactless bitcoin lightning payments with the **BoltRing**!
 We're excited to offer this cutting-edge product to early adopters interested in exploring new technologies and pushing the boundaries of what's possible.

 The BoltRing is the first Bitcoin DIY contactless payment ring that brings the *tap-to-pay* experience to Bitcoin Lightning.
 You can use the BoltRing with your self-sovereign Bitcoin Lightning node or a commercial service provider.

+Get your own BoltRing at https://bitcoin-ring.com.

 **A Community Effort**